Water is at the heart of both cause and effect of climate change

 To evaporate 1 cubic meter of water

-milion cubic meters of water drained by people annually
+milion cubic meters of GLOBAL STORM RUNOFF drained by people annually INTO THE OCEANS

 The primary focus on carbon dioxide (CO2) rising levels underscores the denial of climate change skeptics.
 Why is it so?
 What is the reason?
 Well, make an informed decision.

 The current scientific climate models presume that the volume of water in the atmosphere is given and not interchangeable.
 Water is a renewable source that circulates in the form of evaporation „between sky and Earth“.

 To put it simply, the rising levels of CO2 in the atmosphere warm up the Earth’s surface.
 There must be a clear and unchangeable correlation between our planet’s temperature regime and the CO2 increase.

 This interpretation of the greenhouse effect explains that the rising CO2 levels warm up the planet.
 The accumulated temperatures heat the atmosphere and create havoc.
 The atmospheric changes transform into the new extreme weather patterns, territorial and temporal changes in rainfall distribution, and the formation of atmospheric rivers.

 Somehow, we forgot the crucial fact that CO2 is the cornerstone of all living organisms.
 Just as there will be no life without water and the Sun, there is no life possible without carbon dioxide.

 Given the presumptions that CO2 levels rise in the atmosphere and the landscape water balance and sunlight remain the same, we should conclude that there ought to be more photosynthesis.
 More photosynthesis should lead to greener continents.
 The opposite is undoubtedly true.